Exhibition Dates :

 While minimalist in appearance, Hannah’s paintings resonate deeply.
 By stripping away extraneous detail, she unveils the emotional core of each scene, inviting viewers to experience a range of feelings from tranquillity to introspection.

-For an even deeper dive into Hannah’s creative process, visitors are invited to explore her studio, conveniently located next door to The Studio Gallery.
+For an even deeper dive into Hannah’s creative process, visitors are invited to explore her studio, conveniently located next door to the Studio Gallery.
 Witness firsthand the inspiring environment where these atmospheric pieces come to life.

 Daily Opening Times :